5th Grade EOG, Language Arts Terms

 A statement that is true

-The effect a situation or character has on another character or situation
+The effect a situation or character has one each other

 Communication of knowledge

 To give information or facts to the reader

 To get the reader to buy or do something

 A special kind of guess or opinion based on facts